LutuluM/Game-Boy-Emulator/README.md

 # Game-Boy-Emulator
 A simple Game Boy emulator written in c/c++ using SDL2.0 for graphics, audio, and buttons.

 This emulator should support most roms that have either no memory controller, mbc1 or mbc3 style memory controllers for the Game Boy.
-Doesn't support ~~sound or~~ serial communications.
+Doesn't support serial communications.
 Sound has been added at a basic level.
 No white noise channel and only frequency is modified for each channel. i.e. no frequency shifting, setting play lengths have basic implimentations, ect.

 Requires the Game Boy bootrom* to run.